magento/devdocs/src/cloud/env/environments.md

 For {{site.data.var.ece}} Pro Staging and Production environments, you can update many configuration options in your local development environment and commit the changes to apply them to these environments.
 However, you must submit a support ticket to update the following configuration options:

--  Install or update services in the `.magento.services.yaml` file.
+-  Install or update services in the `.magento/services.yaml` file.
--  Change the configuration for the `mount` and `disk` properties in the `.magento.app.yaml` file.
+-  Change the configuration for the `mounts` and `disk` properties in the `.magento.app.yaml` file.

 Some Pro projects might also require a support ticket to update the [route configuration]({{site.baseurl}}/cloud/project/project-conf-files_routes.html) in the `routes.yaml` file, and the [cron configuration]({{site.baseurl}}/cloud/configure/setup-cron-jobs.html) in the `.magento.app.yaml` file.